How Gemini CLI Builds Context and Learns About Your Codebase

 On-Demand Learning with Tools

 After the initial snapshot, Gemini CLI relies on its tools to investigate the codebase as needed to answer questions or perform tasks.
-This is the primary way it "learns" during a conversation.
+This is the primary way it learns during a conversation.
 It's analogous to a developer opening files and searching for code as they work.

 This searching for relevant files means it might miss important files.
 I like to start my chat with a few probing questions to make sure it has read the right files, before getting started with the actual task I want to complete.